Array#zip

 - /reference/enumerable/enumerable-map/ — Transform each element with a block

-- /reference/array-methods/array-flatten/ — Flatten nested arrays
+- /reference/array-methods/array-flatten/ — Flatten nested sequences

 - /reference/enumerable/enumerable-reduce/ — Accumulate collection into a single value